 - RFP: If you have not evaluated tracking options in the last two years, do so now.

-- Scale mobile sales: there are specific partners that can help you drive in app or mobile sales.
+- Scale mobile sales: some specific partners can help you drive in-app or mobile sales.
 If you’re not working with them, you should evaluate the options.

 - Consider attribution: perhaps your internal reporting isn’t sophisticated enough, but many platforms out there give better insight into pathing of partners and between other channels in some cases.
 Dig into that data for insights of how to scale meaningfully.

-- Lift: This is one of the most important components to measure.
+- Lift: This is one of the most critical components to measure.
 If you’re spending money, are you getting something incremental?
 If you don’t know, you should.